void-spark/SpartaIonStuff/README.md

 # Commands
 - `08` Get data, requests specific data from the target.
 The request and response payload are specially structured.
 - `09` Put data, sends data to the target.
 Request payload is specially structured, response is always a single byte (00, but may hold an error code?)
 - `11` Battery command with no payload in request/response.
+Sent from motor to battery just after telling the motor to go off.
-Not sure what this does
+Could be a confirmation?
 - `12` Battery command with a single byte payload (00 or 01), and no response payload.
+01 Sent from motor to battery just after telling the motor to turn on assist, 00 just after off.
-Not sure what this does
+Could be a confirmation?
 - `20` Get (display) serial number.
 Payload is empty, reply payload holds the serial number.
 - `22` Display unit button check.
 1 byte payload with a incrementing number (00-0F).
 Reply has two bytes, with the first being the button status, and the second another incrementing number (00-FF)
 Not sure what the incrementing numbers are for, but as long as you increment them for each message everything seems to work.